 - Use your card, responsibly - To build up a credit history, you're going to need to use your secured credit card.
 Using it once a month for something simple like a tank of gas or a small grocery run is a great way to demonstrate responsible use while building payment history.
 Most importantly, pay on time when the bill comes - it's one of the largest influences on your credit score.

 Secured credit cards can be a very powerful tool to start improving your credit today, but there are drawbacks.
 Secured cards come with fees of all kinds including annual membership fees, application fees, processing fees, deposit fees, higher interest rates fees, late payment fees, over limit fees, and cash advance fees.

-Secured card: the path to greater options
+The path to greater options

 A secured credit card can be a significant stepping stone in managing your credit health.
-There are many secured cards out there, so shop wisely, read the fine print, and - as always - use the card responsibly and pay on time.
+There are many secured cards out there, so shop wisely, read the fine print and - as always - use the card responsibly and pay on time.

 Good credit is somewhere in your future, but improvements to your credit score don't happen overnight.
-You'll need to show months and possibly a couple years of solid credit history before you'll be ready to graduate to an >unsecured credit card.
+You'll need to show months and possibly a couple years of solid credit history before you'll be ready to graduate to an unsecured credit card.
 But have hope; there is light at the end of the tunnel.

 Editorial Note: The opinions you read here come from our editorial team.
 While compensation may affect which companies we write about and products we review, our marketing partners don't review, approve or endorse our editorial content.
 Our content is accurate (to the best of our knowledge) when we initially post it, but we don't guarantee the accuracy or completeness of the information provided.
 You can visit the company's website to get complete details about a product.
 See an error in an article?
 Use this form to report it to our editorial team.
 For questions about your Credit Karma account, please submit a help request to our support team.